-Please Note that Children’s Religious Exploration is on hold until 2021
+Please Note: Children’s Religious Exploration is currently on hold

 as we explore a cautious re-opening